rekmus/silgy/README.md

 Silgy Hello World handles [~20,000 requests per second](https://github.com/silgy/silgy/wiki/Performance-test:-select()-vs-poll()) on a single CPU, free AWS instance.

 Silgy has build-in (and enabled by default) protection against most popular attacks, including BEAST, SQL-injection, XSS, and password and cookie brute-force.
 It does not directly expose the filesystem nor allows any scripting.
 Its random string generator is FIPS-compliant.
+CSRF protection is as easy as adding [3 lines to the code](https://github.com/silgy/silgy/wiki/CSRFT_OK).

 TCO for a mid-sized web application with a small database and moderate load (<1,000,000 requests/day) can be as low as $3 per month (Amazon [EC2 t2.micro](https://aws.amazon.com/ec2/instance-types/t2/)).